The Mother of God Temple Beneath St. Peter's: Vatican Hill and the Pagan Sacred Site

 What the Urantia Book Says

 "This formal and unemotional form of pseudoreligious patriotism was doomed to collapse, even as the highly intellectual and artistic worship of the Greeks had gone down before the fervid and deeply emotional worship of the mystery cults.
-The greatest of these devastating cults was the mystery religion of the Mother of God sect, which had its headquarters, in those times, on the exact site of the present church of St. Peter's in Rome."
+The greatest of these devastating cults was the mystery religion of the Mother of God sect, which had its headquarters, in those days, on the exact site of the present church of St. Peter's in Rome."
 (98:3.5)

-"The three mystery cults which became most popular were: 1.
-The Phrygian cult of Cybele and her son Attis."
+"The Phrygian cult of Cybele and her son Attis."
 (98:4.3)

 What the Ancient Sources Say

-Rose Mary Sheldon's Intelligence Activities in Ancient Rome: Trust in the Gods, but Verify (Routledge, 2005) treats the specifically-political adoption of Cybele worship by the Roman state from the specifically-adoption of the Great Mother in 204 BCE through the imperial elaborations.
+Franz Cumont's The Oriental Religions in Roman Paganism (Open Court, 1911) documented the broader pattern of pre-Christian oriental religion shaping later Christian devotional life.
+The continuity from Cybele to Mary stands among the clearest cases.
+Rose Mary Sheldon's Intelligence Activities in Ancient Rome: Trust in the Gods, but Verify (Routledge, 2005) treats the political adoption of Cybele worship by the Roman state from 204 BCE through the imperial period.

 Why This Mapping Matters